-At last week's Maine Board of Environmental Protection (BEP) meeting the Board finished their deliberations on proposed river reclassifications and made history by recommending the legislature upgrade the lower Androscoggin River water quality classification from the least stringent class C, to class B, a higher quality classification.
-In doing so, the Board for the first time in three Triennial water classification reviews, refused to follow the Department of Environmental Protection (DEP) recommendation to maintain the lower quality rating.
-Keeping the classification at C was and has been supported by all of the paper mills licensed to discharge pollutants into the river as well as the mill towns.
+At last week's Maine Board of Environmental Protection (BEP) meeting the Board finished their deliberations on proposed river reclassifications and made history by recommending the legislature upgrade the lower Androscoggin River water quality classification from the least stringent class C, to class B, a higher water quality classification.
+In doing so, the Board for the first time in three Triennial water classification reviews, refused to follow the Department of Environmental Protection (DEP) recommendation to maintain the lower quality rating, one that was and has been supported by all of the paper mills on the river as well as mill towns that are licensed to discharge pollutants into the river.
 Several municipalities and citizen groups opposed the DEP recommendation and supported the upgrade due in part to the economic and environmental benefits that can be achieved with cleaner water.

 Riverine classifications are based primarily on ambient water quality as measured by dissolved oxygen content, E. coli bacteria, and the types and quantities of certain aquatic invertebrates found.
-The classifications increase from C (minimal water quality) to AA or very high in quality depending on the degree the actual water quality attains the various parameters.
+The classifications increase from C (minimal water quality) to AA or very high in quality depending on the degree the actual water quality attains the various classification requirements.
 The new Class B recommended reach runs from Merrymeeting Bay to Worumbo dam in Lisbon Falls and was nominated by Friends of Merrymeeting Bay (FOMB).
-The original upgrade proposal submitted by FOMB and Grow L+A had extensive support from river towns Brunswick, Topsham, Lewiston and Auburn as well as groups like Downeast Salmon Federation, Friends of Casco Bay, Trout Unlimited-Maine Council, Native Fish Coalition, Atlantic Salmon Federation, Lewiston Auburn Metropolitan Chamber of Commerce, Androscoggin Land Trust and Friends of Sebago Lake.
+The upgrade proposal submitted by FOMB and Grow L+A had extensive support from river towns Brunswick, Topsham, Lewiston and Auburn as well as groups like Downeast Salmon Federation, Friends of Casco Bay, Trout Unlimited-Maine Council, Native Fish Coalition, Atlantic Salmon Federation, Lewiston Auburn Metropolitan Chamber of Commerce, Androscoggin Land Trust and Friends of Sebago Lake.

 2022 is the Clean Water Act's 50th anniversary.
 The Act's passage was largely the result of Maine Senator Ed Muskie, and the then heavily polluted Androscoggin River was a poster child for the Act.
-FOMB, Grow L+A and other supporters hope the legislature will understand the symbolism inherent in recognizing the Act's success on the Androscoggin, as evidenced by recent, actual data and approve the recommended upgrade.
+FOMB, Grow L+A and other supporters hope the legislature will understand the symbolism in recognizing this example of the Act's success on the Androscoggin, as evidenced by recent, actual data and approving the recommended upgrade.